 Grammar: 💡 Effective Word Choice & Style - Advanced (C2) - Lesson 4: Understanding and using figurative language with sophistication (metaphor, irony, understatement)

-At the C2 level, we move beyond understanding the literal meaning of words to appreciate the artistry of language.
-Figurative language1 is used to create vivid imagery, express complex ideas, and add layers of meaning.
-Today, we master three sophisticated forms: metaphor, irony, and understatement.
+At the C2 level, we move beyond the literal meaning of words to appreciate the artistry of language.
+Figurative language is used to create vivid imagery, express complex ideas, and add layers of meaning.

 1. Metaphor: The Direct Comparison